colorzzr/myGame/Zero Hero 3/README.md

 # TO DO
  - change the battle algorithm(srand())
- - change the coin bar in  battle engage
  - change the phy and mag defence calculation
  - add more guan ka
  - add story
  - fix up
- - add story and tutourial
+ - add story and hidden story(when you kill guidence) guidence is actually one of boss
+ - update item
+ - add skill

 # Version: